 As his various student government positions were coming to a close, Andrew was hired on as a Student Services Representative for the Modesto District Office of Congressman Jeff Denham.
 As the primary outreach arm between Congressman Denham and the student populations of Stanislaus County, Andrew worked diligently to ensure that students were well informed of federal education assistance programs.

-Having now earned his Bachelor of Science in Organizational Behavior from University of the Pacific., Andrew now works as an Accounts Payable Clerk at the Sacramento Regional Transit District.
+In 2019, Andrew earned a Bachelor of Science in Organizational Behavior from University of the Pacific., and is now continuing to study toward a Master of Public Administration degree.
+Andrew currently works as an Accounting Manager at Canteen. .